 Tartan Day was inspired by Scotland but originated in Canada.
 The idea can be traced back to a Federation of Scottish Clans meeting that took place in Nova Scotia in 1986.
-Attendees proposed a day to honour the contributions of Scottish immigrants and their descendants to Canadian society.
+Attendees proposed a day to honour the contributions of Scottish immigrants and their descendants to Canada.
 The date was chosen to recognize the Declaration of Arbroath which was signed on April 6, 1320.

 The Declaration was a diplomatic letter from Scots nobility to Pope John XXII.
 There are at least three things of historical significance in it worth noting.
 First, it outlined Scotland’s status as an independent nation that would use military action if attacked.
 The document rejected any claim on the country by the English with the letter’s most frequently quoted words speaking specifically to this.